laytan/setup-odin/README.md

 a pre-compiled GitHub release instead of building from source.

 To compile from source, set `release` to false or an empty string.

-Using releases only works on `dev-2023-10` and later tags because it needs the exact LLVM version it was built with in CI on the machine.

 All options are optional and the defaults are commented below.